3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Finally, you usually have to go through all baselines, averaging channels and plotting amplitude against time.
-To save time (and sanity!), you don't have to do it all here.
-Have a look at 0319+419 and write down a few commands.
-This is done in the form of a list file, which has no commas and the only spaces must be a single space between each parameter for a given flagging command line.
-Some errors affect all the baselines to a given antenna; others (e.g. correlator problems) may only affect one baseline.
-Usually all spw will be affected so you can just inspect one but check afterwards that all are 'clean'.
-It can be hard to see what is good or bad for a faint target but if the phase-ref is bad for longer than a single scan then usually the target will be bad for the intervening time.
-Because the data are taken over two days, it is safest to use the full date for any time range.
+Finally, you usually have to go through all baselines, average channels, and plot amplitude against time.
+To save time (and your sanity!), you don't have to do everything here.
+Take a look at 0319+419 and write down a few commands.
+This is done in the form of a list file, which contains no commas, and the only spaces must be a single space between each parameter for a given flagging command line.
+Some errors affect all baselines connected to a given antenna, while others (e.g. correlator problems) may affect only one baseline.
+Typically, all spw will be affected, so you can inspect just one, but check afterwards that all are 'clean'.
+It can be hard to determine what is good or bad for a faint target, but if the phase reference is poor for longer than a single scan, then usually the target will be poor for the intervening time.
+Since the data is collected over two days, it is safest to use the full date for any time range.

-Before we begin to flag, remember we should start by backing up the flags again!
+Before we start flagging, remember to back up the flags again!

 versionname='pre_timeflagging')

-Here are some of the flagging commands in list format for the data shown below
+Here is a list of some of the flagging commands for the data shown below:

 mode='manual' field='0319+415' timerange='2015/05/06/07:30:00~07:35:00'